SFI Summit Virtual Posters

 Submissions are now open!
 There is a submission form at the end of this page.
 We strongly encourage you to submit a video poster presentation (details below).
 Please only submit your poster once.

 The deadline for submitting your poster is 5pm on Monday 4th October 2021.

 Submissions will not be accepted after this time to allow for the SFI team to review and upload to SFI’s YouTube channel and to the Exhibition area on the event platform website.

 Where/how do I submit?

 Posters, whether in document or video file format, must be submitted by providing a download link, using the form at the bottom of this page.
-The deadline for all submissions is 5pm, 21st October.
+The deadline for all submissions is 5pm on Monday 4th of October 2021.
 Document posters should be created using .pdf, .doc, .ppt, or .jpg.
 Posters made in Adobe or Canvas etc. must be saved as .pdf.
 Video files should be created in MP4 file format.

-All video submissions will be uploaded to SFI’s YouTube channel for the duration of the Summit and for the duration of national Science Week, giving the wider public access to the broad diversity of research that SFI funds.
+All video submissions will be uploaded to SFI’s YouTube channel, giving the wider public access to the broad diversity of research that SFI funds.
 Please ensure your video presentation does not contain confidential information and is suitable for being viewed by the public.
 By submitting your video poster, you are permitting SFI to share your video online on the SFI YouTube channel.
-See more details on format rules and guidelines below.

 What are the format rules for submissions?